-Learners who receive specific support to develop their communication, numeracy and ICT skills, such as essential /basic skills programmes, will always be a focus for inspectors to judge how well they are doing.
-Observations of these learners in training sessions or at work will provide inspectors with evidence of how well these learners achieve in day-to-day learning tasks and activities.
+As part of their role, the literacy and numeracy learning area inspectors will include learners who receive specific support to develop their communication, numeracy and digital literacy skills, such as essential /basic skills programmes, in their evidence base.
+They will also include learners in GCSE English and mathematics/numeracy classes.
+Observations of these learners will provide inspectors with evidence of how well learners achieve in day-to-day learning tasks and activities and how well learners apply their skills to other areas of learning.
+It is advisable for nominees to read, and be familiar with, the supplementary guidance on inspecting skills.